Principal

 Who has been the most influential person in your life?

-Dr. Paul W. Ambrose has been the most influential person in my life.
+Dr. Paul W. Ambrose was the most influential person in my life.